Germ Cell Tumor - Childhood: Diagnosis

 In addition to a physical examination, the following tests may be used to diagnose a germ cell tumor:

 • Biopsy.
-A biopsy is the removal of a small amount of tissue for examination under a microscope.
-Other tests can suggest that a germ cell tumor is present, but only a biopsy can make a definite diagnosis and determine if the tumor is benign or cancerous.
-A pathologist then analyzes the sample(s).
+A biopsy is the only way to make a definite diagnosis and determine whether the tumor is benign or cancerous, even if other tests can suggest that a tumor is present.
+During biopsy, a small amount of tissue is removed for examination under a microscope.
+A pathologist analyzes the sample(s).
 A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 The pathologist will examine the tissue sample for abnormalities in the cells.
 This is called a histologic examination.
 The pathologist will also examine the tissue sample for signs of cancer.
 This is called a cytologic examination.

 • Blood tests

 • Alpha-fetoprotein (AFP).
 A germ cell tumor may cause high levels of AFP.
-AFP is a protein that increases in the mother’s blood during pregnancy and has a half-life of 5 to 7 days.
-It is produced by the unborn child’s (fetal) liver and yolk sac, a pouch that protects the embryo early in development.
+AFP is a protein that is produced by the fetal liver and has a half-life of 5 to 7 days.
 AFP is also a tumor marker in people with certain germ cell tumors, particularly testicular cancer.
 A tumor marker is a substance found in higher-than-normal amounts in the blood, urine, or body of people with certain kinds of tumors.
 The levels of AFP in the blood may be measured to monitor disease progress and to determine how well treatment for a germ cell tumor is working.

 • Ultrasound.
-An ultrasound uses sound waves to create a picture of the internal organs.
+An ultrasound creates a picture of the internal organs using sound waves.
 A tumor produces different echoes of the sound waves than normal tissue.
 When the sound waves are bounced back to a computer, creating images, the doctor can locate a mass inside the body.

 • Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 • Magnetic resonance imaging (MRI).
-An MRI uses magnetic fields, not x-rays, to produce detailed images of the body.
+An MRI produces detailed images of the inside of the body using magnetic fields, not x-rays.
 MRI can be used to measure the tumor’s size.
 A special dye called a contrast medium is given before the scan to create a clearer picture.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.

 The next section in this guide is Stages.
 It explains the system doctors use to describe the extent of the disease.
 Use the menu to choose a different section to read in this guide.